mtlynch/mtlynch.io/content/retrospectives/2024/09/index.md

 ## Caring for a newborn takes longer than two hours per day

-In preparing for the baby's arrival, I planned to take two to three months of paternity leave, but I didn't really know what that would look like.
+In preparing for the baby's arrival, I planned to take two to three months of paternity leave, but I didn't know what that would look like.
 My top priority would be caring for my son and wife, but I couldn't understand how that would occupy entire days.

 I knew that newborns needed breastfeeding and diaper changes, but how long could that take?
 Three, maybe four hours per day, split between two parents?